Alternative ID form PDF, 290 KB

 The skills tests are computer marked.
 Once you have finished a test, you will be provided with a printed score report.
 Certificates are not issued and it is therefore strongly recommended that you keep the printed score report for your own records.

 To check results have updated correctly after each test, log into your account and select 'My account’ followed by ‘Results’.
 If you think a test result has not uploaded correctly, contact the skills tests helpline.

-Your training provider can access your results, see how many attempts you have had, the scores achieved and your overall results.
+Your training provider can access your results, see how many attempts you have had and your overall results.
 They will use this information in the selection process and to verify successful completion of both tests before allowing candidates to start ITT courses.
 You do not need to contact them with your results.

 Once you’ve started your ITT course or have successfully completed a course, you can view your skills tests results at any time.
 Training providers access results for ITT students to verify successful completion of both tests before they can be recommended for the award of qualified teacher status (QTS).

 Skills test passes for applicants to ITT courses remain valid for 3 years from the date of the test you passed.
 You must start an ITT course within this period.
 If you are applying for a course that starts beyond the period of validity, you will need to re-take the skills tests.

 If you have already started or completed an ITT course your skills tests results are valid indefinitely.

 PSI’s helpline is available from Monday to Friday, 8am to 4pm

 You can contact the Teaching Information Line on 0800 389 2500 for advice on teacher training more widely, including what’s involved in teacher training; qualification queries; funding options; and arranging school experience.
 The Teaching Information Line can also help you to check if you’re eligible to receive one-to-one support from a qualified teacher to prepare for the skills tests and get ready for interviews.
 Alternatively you could visit the Get into Teaching website for more information.